velizartodorov/GildedRose-Refactoring-Kata/README.md

 | Conjured | <b>Quality decreases by 2;</b> <br> <b>Quality decreases by 4</b> when sell-in date approaches | - |
 | Backstage Pass | <b>Quality increases by 1;</b><br> <b>Quality increases by 2</b> when there are 10 days or less;<br> <b>Quality increases by 3 </b> when there are 5 days or less;<br> <b>Quality drops to 0</b> after the concert. | - |
 | Sulfura | **Always 80**.
 Never changes| Legendary item.
 Constant quality value. |

+# Release notes

+## v 1.0

+- designed it with anemic models

+## v 2.0

+- fixed bug in quality changes
+- designed it using rich models